nishhhhhh06/event_management/README.md

 - **Organizer**: Can create, update, and delete events.
 - **Attendee**: Can view and join events.

-It also includes features like user authentication, email notifications, event search/filter and role-based access
+It also includes features like user authentication, email notifications, event search/filter and role-based access.
+Also added basic UI to check the APIs functionality.

 ---
 ## 🚀 Setup and Installation